October 13, 2024 how to grow zinnias in pots

 How Often to Fertilize

-• If you’re using a liquid fertilizer feed them once every 4 to 6 weeks throughout the growing season.
+• If you’re using a liquid fertilizer then use it once every 4 to 6 weeks throughout the growing season.

 Deadheading and Pruning